reactjs/react.dev/src/content/learn/start-a-new-react-project.md

 **[Next.js](https://nextjs.org/) is a full-stack React framework.** It's versatile and lets you create React apps of any size--from a mostly static blog to a complex dynamic application.
 To create a new Next.js project, run in your terminal:

 <TerminalBlock>
-npx create-next-app
+npx create-next-app@latest
 </TerminalBlock>

 If you're new to Next.js, check out the [Next.js tutorial.](https://nextjs.org/learn/foundations/about-nextjs)

 Next.js is maintained by [Vercel](https://vercel.com/).
-You can [deploy a Next.js app](https://nextjs.org/docs/deployment) to any Node.js or serverless hosting, or to your own server.
-[Fully static Next.js apps](https://nextjs.org/docs/advanced-features/static-html-export) can be deployed to any static hosting.
+You can [deploy a Next.js app](https://nextjs.org/docs/app/building-your-application/deploying) to any Node.js or serverless hosting, or to your own server.
+Next.js also supports a [static export](https://nextjs.org/docs/pages/building-your-application/deploying/static-exports) which doesn't require a server.

 ### Remix {/*remix*/}